Khalmade/khalmade/README.md

 ---

 ### 🌍 Vision
-I believe in an Africa where **every community has access to affordable, sustainable energy** — built with local resources, powered by innovation, and owned by the people.
+I believe in an Africa where **every community has access to affordable, sustainable energy** that is built with local resources, powered by indigenous innovation, and owned by the people.

 ---

-### 📫 Let’s Connect
+### 📫 Let’s Connect!
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0077B5?logo=linkedin&logoColor=white)](http://linkedin.com/in/khalifa-omade)
 [![Email](https://img.shields.io/badge/-Email-D14836?logo=gmail&logoColor=white)](mailto:khalifaomade@gmail.com)